 Aurora-CCPM is a combination of Aurora™, Stottler Henke’s intelligent planning and scheduling system, with the added power and flexibility of Multi-project Critical Chain Project Management.

-By adding Critical Chain Project Management to an already powerful and sophisticated scheduling software, Aurora-CCPM provides two important additional benefits:
+By adding Critical Chain Project Management to an already powerful and sophisticated scheduling software, Aurora-CCPM provides a wealth of benefits including:

 - Better Critical Chain (one that can potentially be worked in less time)